 Plus Keereeele Resort (Yes, six ‘e’s) and Paddy’s Palms Resort, behind the pub of the same name, both of which have rooms on the inland side of the main road.
 And both of which are better value for money than beachfront hotels of the same standard.
 A new addition to this budget price crowd is the White Elephant Resort, from the pub of the same name.

 Moving further up the hill the roadside is dotted with small guesthouses and bungalow resorts, many of which will do good deals on long term rentals.
 There are also a few more small beer bars, the names seem to change regularly , as this area doesn’t attract too many visitors in the evening.

 Moving further on, there isn’t much of interest, Anna Store is a popular stop for expats as they stock a pretty good selection of imported and hard to find foodstuffs.
 Another 400 metres further on, we’re at the southern end of the built up area of White Sand beach.
 Here you’ll find Bangkok International Clinic.
 This isn’t a cheap place to get medical treatment.
 It’s set up solely to cater to visitors with medical insurance.

 They don’t care what they charge you and you don’t care as the insurance is paying.
 A win-win situation for everyone except those without insurance.

 You’ll also pass by a large monkey statue, this marks the entrance to what was a Monkey School.
-This recently re-opened after being closed for years.
-It’s a sad place.
-I’d avoid it if you have any kind of interest in animal welfare.
+Fortunately it’s now closed.

 The video below takes you through the southern section of the beach.
 Sit back, crank up the volume and enjoy two minutes of top scooter cam action showcasing the best of roadside life at the south end of the beach.